LongStraws/2024-underwater-computer/README.md

 `curl https://raw.githubusercontent.com/KelpieRobotics/2024-underwater-computer/scope-1-ubuntu/scripts/setupscript.sh | sudo -E bash -`

-This will set the static IP on the pi to 192.168.0.20.
+This will set the static IP on the pi to 192.168.0.20 on the next reboot.